cjc626590597/Informatics-Portfolio/README.md

 If you want to further clean the phone data to remove the characters not required, execute python script 'dataCleaning_range.py' and a new excel file named 'lastData.xls' is created.

+(Sometimes, for some unexpected data, you need to open the excel file and clean them manually)

 ### 2. Upload Data (This is a command line operate)